Endoprosthetic treatment of retropatellar osteoarthritis (Wave / PFJ)

 The decision also depends on individual factors such as age, activity level and general health.

-Endoprosthetic options for retropatellar arthrosis (mini-implants)
+Endoprosthetic options for retropatellar osteoarthritis (mini-implants)

 Patellofemoral partial prosthesis (Wave / PFJ)

-Indications for the patellofemoral partial prosthesis
+Indications for patellofemoral partial prosthesis

-Patellofemoral partial prosthesis is considered in the following cases:
+A patellofemoral partial prosthesis is considered in the following cases:

 • Localized osteoarthritis: Patients with isolated osteoarthritis of the patellofemoral joint.